Pre-Kindergarten Program Overview

 WHAT HAPPENS AFTER REGISTRATION?

 The income eligibility worksheet will be reviewed by the Wilson County Schools Pre-K staff to determine eligibility.
-The Pre-K Coordinator will review the At-Risk questionnaires to take into consideration any other eligibility factors.
+The Pre-K Lead will review the At-Risk questionnaires to take into consideration any other eligibility factors.

 WHEN WILL I FIND OUT IF MY CHILD IS ELIGIBLE FOR THE PRE-K PROGRAM?